-- The influence of particular, long-standing features of 'Eastern Japanese' on the current common/standard language was small, although such features surely influenced the lower register 'Edo language' to a somewhat higher extent. - We see no significant break in tradition between the language reflected in pre-modern sources and the current common/standard language.
+- The influence of particular, long-standing features of 'Eastern Japanese' on the current common/standard language was small, to the extent of being insignificant, although such features surely influenced the lower register 'Edo language' to a somewhat higher extent. - We see no significant break in tradition between the language reflected in pre-modern sources and the current common/standard language.
 The educated classes of Tokyo appear to have spoken a language which was the continuation of the educated common language used by the upper classes in Kyoto.